Ten of Europe’s best alternative city destinations

 Funchal, Madeira Island, Portugal

 Madeira’s main city Funchal is hugely underrated but has all the ingredients for an amazing city break experience.
-This waterfront city has a young vibrant feel yet boats an old city perfect for walking, which Madeira’s warm and mild climate encourages.
+This waterfront city has a young vibrant feel yet boasts an old city perfect for walking, which Madeira’s warm and mild climate encourages.
 Local cuisine is inspired by the sea, while local wines and ‘poncha’ (sugar-cane rum and lemon juice) are must haves for both locals and visitors.

 Catania, Sicily, Italy